Insulin Degludec / Liraglutide Dosage

 Usual Adult Dose for Diabetes Type 2

-- Initial dose: 16 dose steps (insulin degludec 16 units-liraglutide 0.58 mg) subcutaneously once a day
+- Initial dose: 16 units subcutaneously once a day

--Titrate up or down by 2 units every 3 to 4 days based on metabolic needs, blood glucose monitoring results, and glycemic control goal until the desired fasting plasma glucose is achieved.
+TITRATION: Adjust dose up or down in increments of 2 units every 3 to 4 days based on individual metabolic needs, blood glucose monitoring, and glycemic goal until desired fasting plasma glucose is achieved

-- This combination drug is not recommended as first-line therapy because of the uncertain relevance of the rodent C-cell tumor finding to humans.
+- This combination drug is not recommended as first-line therapy because of the uncertainty of rodent C-cell tumor finding to humans.

 Renal Dose Adjustments

-Mild and Moderate Renal Impairment: No specific dose adjustments, however, glucose monitoring should be intensified and dose adjustments made on an individual basis
+Mild and Moderate Renal Impairment: No specific dose adjustments provided, however, glucose monitoring should be intensified and dose adjustments made on an individual basis

 Liver Dose Adjustments